-The New England Literacy Resource Center was established in 1994 through an inter-state agreement signed by the governors of the six New England states.
+The New England Literacy Resource Center (NELRC) was established in 1994 through an inter-state agreement signed by the governors of the six New England states.
 The mission of the NELRC is to strengthen adult literacy services in our region through sharing and collaboration among professional development providers, practitioners and policy-makers.
-Membership in NELRC offers the following:

 Customized regional professional development, from webinars to intensive initiatives, based on NELRC board priorities.